 The Haynes Vineyard was originally planted in 1966; well-known winemaker Andre Tchelistcheff (of Beaulieu Vineyard fame) walked the property and provided vineyard consultation as did Louis M. Martini.
 Andre also helped design the winery on the property.
 Some of the existing Chardonnay vines date back to 1966 making these some of the oldest vines of this variety in the entire state of California.
 We know of no other vines of this variety older in Napa Valley.
 The Pinot Noir was sourced from cuttings from the Three Palms Vineyard (in Calistoga) – this famous vineyard actually grew Pinot Noir in its early days but now is known for its exceptional Merlot.
 We have heard that the old Pinot Noir vines have since been pulled out after the ownership change and replanted to more Pinot Noir (same clone as the previous vines).

-The vineyard is in a cooler part of Coombsville – they tried to grow Cabernet Sauvignon here but ultimately found it was too cold for this variety.
+The vineyard is in a cooler part of Coombsville; Duncan and Pat Haynes tried to grow Cabernet Sauvignon here but ultimately found it was too cold for this variety.
 What is interesting to note is that some of their nearby neighbors successfully grow Cabernet Sauvignon – despite the close proximity, those properties are significantly warmer than the Haynes Vineyard.
-Including Ancien, a number of premium producers source fruit from this vineyard.
+Grapes continued to be sold from this vineyard to several clients through the 2022 vintage.
+Starting in 2023, grapes from the Haynes Vineyard are no longer sold to other produces and are exclusively used for the Haynes wines.

-Vineyard manager, Fernando Delgado has lived on site since 1970.
-Ken was originally hired by the Haynes to make their wine in 1997 – but as it turns out, he found the ideal home for the Ancien Wines for some 20+ years before the sale of the property.
+Vineyard manager, Fernando Delgado lived on site and farmed this property from 1970 for more than four decades; after retiring he moved back to Mexico.
+Ken was originally hired by the Haynes to make their wine in 1997, but as it turns out, he found the ideal home for the Ancien Wines for some 20+ years before the sale of the property.

 One of Napa’s smallest fully functioning winery caves is tunneled a short way into a hill directly behind the winery building.